openstreams/wflow/doc/wflow_funcs.rst

 Glacier modelling is very close to snow modelling and considers two main processes: glacier build-up from snow turning into firn/ice (using the HBV-light model) and glacier melt (using a temperature degree-day model).

-The definition of glacier boundaries and initial volume is defined in two staticmaps. *GlacierFrac* is a map that gives the fraction of each grid cell covered by a glacier as a number between zero and one. *GlacierStore* is a state map that gives the amount of water (in mm w.e.) within the glaciers at each gridcell.
+The definition of glacier boundaries and initial volume is defined in three staticmaps. *GlacierAreas* is a map containing the ID of the glacier present in the wflow cell. *GlacierFrac* is a map that gives the fraction of each grid cell covered by a glacier as a number between zero and one. *GlacierStore* is a state map that gives the amount of water (in mm w.e.) within the glaciers at each gridcell.
 Because the glacier store (GlacierStore.map) cannot be initialized by running the model for a couple of years, a default initial state map should be supplied by placing a GlacierStore.map file in the staticmaps directory.
-These two maps are prepared from available glacier datasets.
+These three maps are prepared from available glacier datasets.

 First, a fixed fraction of the snowpack on top of the glacier is converted into ice for each timestep and added